Samizo-AITL/openlane2-sram/docs/40_results.md

   - Power distribution structures
 - **Internal SRAM DRC is intentionally excluded**

-All reported issues are understood and acceptable for this project.
+All reported issues are **understood and acceptable** for this project.

+---

 ### LVS

 - LVS is limited to **top-level connectivity**
 - The SRAM macro is treated as a **blackbox**
-- Full sign-off LVS is **out of scope**
+- Full sign-off LVS is **explicitly out of scope**

-This is consistent with the stated project goals.
+This matches the stated project policy.

 ---

-## Metrics and Observations
+## 📈 Metrics and Observations

-Observed trends (qualitative):
+Observed qualitative trends:

 - Area utilization increases significantly due to the macro footprint
 - Routing congestion concentrates near macro edges
-- Floorplan quality has a larger impact than synthesis optimization
+- Floorplan quality has a **larger impact** than synthesis optimization

-Exact numerical metrics are design- and macro-dependent and are not the primary focus of this work.
+Exact numerical metrics are **design- and macro-dependent** and are not the primary focus of this work.

 ---

-## Key Lessons Learned
+## 🧠 Key Lessons Learned

-### 1. Macro Placement Dominates the Design
+### 1️⃣ Macro Placement Dominates the Design

 - Macro placement decisions must be made **early**
 - Small placement shifts can drastically affect routability

+---

-### 2. PDN Is the First Real Bottleneck
+### 2️⃣ PDN Is the First Real Bottleneck

 - SRAM power pins must align with the top-level PDN
 - PDN-related issues are the most common cause of failed runs

+---

-### 3. Abstract Views Are Essential
+### 3️⃣ Abstract Views Are Essential

 - LEF / maglef views dramatically reduce DRC noise
 - Attempting full SRAM internal DRC/LVS is impractical

+---

-### 4. OpenLane2 Is Macro-Capable but Explicit
+### 4️⃣ OpenLane2 Is Macro-Capable but Explicit

 - Macro integration is **not automatic**
 - Constraints must be expressed explicitly
-- The flow is transparent and debuggable compared to OpenLane (v1)
+- The flow is more **transparent and debuggable** than OpenLane (v1)

 ---

-## Known Limitations
+## ⚠️ Known Limitations

-The following limitations are intentional:
+The following limitations are **intentional**:

 - Single SRAM macro only
 - No advanced timing optimization
 - CTS behavior around macros not tuned
 - No production-grade sign-off

+This repository prioritizes:

+> **Clarity · Realism · Reproducibility**
-This repository prioritizes **clarity and reproducibility** over maximum optimization.
+> over maximum optimization.

 ---

-## Recommended Next Experiments
+## 🔬 Recommended Next Experiments

 Possible extensions include: